fdonnet/ubik_accounting/README.md

 - Common config things that can be reuse in other projects
 - This part will maybe grow
-- Contracts is to store all the communication records (command, queries, results etc)
+- Contracts prj is to store all the communication records (command, queries, results etc)